SchedMD/slurm/README.rst

      and slurm_errno.h, needed for compiling against the Slurm API.

   testsuite/  [ Slurm test suite ]
-     The testsuite directory contains the framework for a set of DejaGNU and "make check" type tests for Slurm components.
+     The testsuite directory contains an extensive collection of tests written for Check, Expect and Pytest.
-     There is also an extensive collection of Expect scripts.

   auxdir/     [ autotools directory ]
      Directory for autotools scripts and files used to configure and